 however the video above is believed to have similar characteristics as your car.

 Checking the engine coolant (also known as antifreeze) level in your 2007 Nissan Titan is pretty easy.
 In order to get an accurate reading, your 5.6 liter engine should be cool to the touch when you check it.
 Engine coolant circulates through your engine to keep it cool in the summer but won't freeze in the winter.
 The video above shows you where the coolant reservoir in your Titan is located and how to check the coolant level.
 If you need to add anti-freeze, be sure to check your owners manual to determine the correct type of coolant to add - in Nissans, it usually located in a section titled Fluid Capacities towards the end of your manual.
 See our video on how to add engine coolant for tips on adding coolant to your Titan.

 Always wear safety goggles when working on your Titan.
 Taking off the coolant reservoir cap on a warm engine could cause the cap to up explosively and fluid to spray out of the reservoir.
 If you notice an oily surface in your coolant, immediately have your mechanic inspect your Titan for head gasket leakage.

-Learn how to diagnose and fix minor oil leaks in your car2007 Nissan Titan SE 5.6L V8 Crew Cab Pickup
+Learning how to jump your car before you need to is an excellent idea2007 Nissan Titan SE 5.6L V8 Crew Cab Pickup